History of theatre: Traditional Indian theatre

 Kutiyattam is the only surviving specimen of the ancient Sanskrit theatre, thought to have originated around the beginning of the Common Era, and is officially recognised by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
 In addition, many forms of Indian folk theatre abound.
 Bhavai (strolling players) is a popular folk theatre form of Gujarat, said to have arisen in the 14th century AD.
 Bhaona and Ankiya Nats have been practicing in Assam since the early 16th century which were created and initiated by Mahapurusha Srimanta Sankardeva.
 Jatra has been popular in Bengal and its origin is traced to the Bhakti movement in the 16th century.
 Another folk theatre form popular in Haryana, Uttar Pradesh and Malwa region of Madhya Pradesh is Swang, which is dialogue-oriented rather than movement-oriented and is considered to have arisen in its present form in the late 18th – early 19th centuries.
 Yakshagana is a very popular theatre art in Karnataka and has existed under different names at least since the 16th century.
 It is semi-classical in nature and involves music and songs based on carnatic music, rich costumes, storylines based on the Mahabharata and Ramayana.
 It also employs spoken dialogue in-between its songs that gives it a folk art flavour.
 Kathakali is a form of dance-drama, characteristic of Kerala, that arose in the 17th century, developing from the temple-art plays Krishnanattam and Ramanattam.

 Kathakali

 Kathakali is a highly stylised classical Indian dance-drama noted for the attractive make-up of characters, elaborate costumes, detailed gestures, and well-defined body movements presented in tune with the anchor playback music and complementary percussion.
 It originated in the country's present-day state of Kerala during the 17th century and has developed over the years with improved looks, refined gestures and added themes besides more ornate singing and precise drumming.

 Modern Indian theatre

 Rabindranath Tagore was a pioneering modern playwright who wrote plays noted for their exploration and questioning of nationalism, identity, spiritualism and material greed.
 His plays are written in Bengali and include Chitra (Chitrangada, 1892), The King of the Dark Chamber (Raja, 1910), The Post Office (Dakghar, 1913), and Red Oleander (Raktakarabi, 1924).

+Another pioneering playwright in Bengali Theatre, who was deservedly the successor of Rabindranath Tagore, was Natyaguru Nurul Momen.
+While his predecessor, Tagore, ushered in modernism in Bengali Literature in the 19th Century; Nurul Momen held the baton of modernism handed down by him & took it to height of World class Theatre in the 20th Century, through his debut plays, "Rupantar" & Nemesis (Momen play).